LadyJessie19/LadyJessie19/README.md

     "favorite_color" to "Tiffany&Co Blue 💧",
-    "favorite_movie" to "The Count of Monte Cristo 🗡", "favorite_game" to "Resident Evil: Code Veronica 🌂", "favorite_TvShow" to "Squid Game 🐙",
+    "favorite_movie" to "The Count of Monte Cristo 🗡", "favorite_game" to "Resident Evil: Code Veronica 🌂", "favorite_TvShow" to "The Chosen ✝",
     "favorite_writer" to "Brandon Sanderson 🎭",
     "favorite_word" to "Clever (because of the sound!) 😉", "favorite_song" to "Feeling Good - Nina Simone 🎶",